 He has successfully represented patentees in numerous patent infringement cases involving medical devices.
 These include a series of cases involving coronary stents that resulted in settlements for our client of $3.2 billion, judgments for our client of $702 million and $521 million, and an arbitration award in our client's favor of $425 million.

-He represented the accused infringer in the successful defense of an action involving patents on instruments used in endoscopic surgery; the verdict for our client in that case, invalidating the other side’s patents, was affirmed on appeal and was cited by The National Law Journal as one of the top defense verdicts of the year.
+He also represented the accused infringer in the successful defense of an action involving patents on instruments used in endoscopic surgery; the verdict for our client in that case, invalidating the other side’s patents, was affirmed on appeal and was cited by The National Law Journal as one of the top defense verdicts of the year.

 Cases Involving Patents on Electrical Engineering Technology and Software

 Mr. Gelernter has been lead counsel for a major electronics company in cases involving digital subtraction angiography, digital data compression and interlacing imaging systems.
 He also has been lead counsel in cases involving patents on computer software.

 He successfully represented a major electronics manufacturer in a case where the court granted summary judgment holding that the opposing parties’ patent (on speech recognition technology) was invalid as obvious.